 - Successfully completing one semester of study abroad in the target language; course work or other programs of study must be in the target language.
 Courses or other study conducted in English will not be accepted in fulfillment of this requirement.

-- Satisfying the College foreign language requirement, which is 13 credit hours or its equivalent, in a second foreign language.
+- Satisfying the College foreign language requirement (i.e. 13 credit hours or its equivalent) in a second foreign language.
 Students whose native language is not English may be exempt from the language proficiency requirement.

 - Earning a rating of Intermediate High on the American Council of Teachers of Foreign Language/Educational Testing Service academic scale, as determined by an oral interview with a qualified tester.
-Students should contact the Modern Languages Department for additional details.
+Students should contact the International Communications and Culture Department for additional details.